colinsurprenant/qpid/README.markdown

 * addition of the official 0.8 AMQP spec
 * moved Spec module into Qpid module
 * reworked the scoping of the Spec loading methods
+* bug fix in 0.3.2 see changelog below

+## Versioning

+Since this is based on the "M3" version of  Apache Qpid, this gem will start at version "0.3".

 ## Usage